okdistribute/ditto-drizzle-driver/README.md

 1. **No Schema Enforcement**: Ditto is schemaless - tables don't need to be created
 2. **No Unique Constraints**: Only the `_id` field is unique (other unique constraints are ignored)
 3. **No Foreign Keys**: Relationships are handled at application level
-4. **No Transactions**: While the driver supports transaction syntax for compatibility, Ditto doesn't have true ACID transactions
 5. **No CREATE TABLE**: Table definitions in Drizzle are for type safety only

 ### Example: Error Handling